Suitability and Appropriateness Assessment on Product GovernanceSalvus Team

 – risk tolerance and ability to bear losses.

-In cases where firms provide investment advice and/or portfolio management and the assessment of suitability reveals that the clients’ profile is not suitable to offered investment product, then the firm must not recommend the specific investment product.
+In cases where firms provide investment advice and/or portfolio management and the assessment of suitability reveals that the clients’ profile is not suitable to be offered an investment product, then the firm must not recommend the specific investment product.
 In all other investment services and in cases where the appropriateness assessment process reveals that the investment products are not compatible to the client, the firm is required to provide the client with a warning notice that these products are not recommended for investment.
 The firm is required to provide ways for the client to understand the investment products and acquire knowledge in regards to the products about to invest.
 Nevertheless, the responsibility to proceed with the investment lies with the client.

 – bonds, shares or other forms of securitized debt admitted to trading on a regulated market or on an MTF,